Gem1BErry/AC-NH-Feature-Contribution-Analysis/README.md

 The research investigates:
 - How well subjective experience features predict players’ well-being
-- Whether game duration ("Hours") improves prediction performance
-- Which machine learning model performs best (Linear Regression, Random Forest, XGBoost)
+- Which machine learning model performs best
 - How feature importance varies, using SHAP analysis
-- Whether gender and age moderate the relationship using Hierarchical Linear Modeling (HLM)
+- Whether gender and age moderate the relationship using Hierarchical Linear Modeling

----

 ---